-The Right to Know: A Citizen’s Struggle for Transparency in Mirzapur
+RTI Appeal Against Delay: A Citizen’s Struggle for Transparency in Mirzapur

-The Genesis of the Case: Yogi M. P. Singh vs. Social Welfare Directorate
+The Genesis of the Case: Yogi M. P. Singh vs. Social Welfare Directorate (RTI Appeal Against Delay)

 The case in question was initiated by RTI activist Yogi M. P. Singh, who submitted an online inquiry to the office of the Social Welfare Officer in Mirzapur.
-Filed under registration number DIRSW/R/2024/60156, the application was a formal request for transparency regarding the internal workings of a department that handles critical social safety nets for the vulnerable.2
+Specifically, filed under registration number DIRSW/R/2024/60156, the application was a formal request for transparency regarding the internal workings of a department that handles critical social safety nets for the vulnerable.2

 A Direct Violation of the 30-Day Mandate

-The RTI Act is not a set of suggestions; it is a statutory mandate.
-Section 7(1) of the Act explicitly states that a Public Information Officer must provide the requested information within 30 days of receiving the application.
+The RTI Act is not a set of suggestions; rather, it is a statutory mandate.
+Specifically, Section 7(1) of the Act explicitly states that a Public Information Officer must provide the requested information within 30 days of receiving the application.

-In this instance, the timeline tells a story of systemic neglect:
+In this instance, the timeline tells a story of systemic neglect: (RTI Appeal Against Delay)

 • Date of Filing: November 21, 2024